Rutiodon: Description

 Like other phytosaurs, Rutiodon strongly resembled a crocodile, but its nostrils were positioned far back on the head, close to the eyes, instead of at the tip of the snout.
 It had enlarged front teeth, and a relatively narrow jaw, somewhat resembling that of a modern gharial.
-This suggests that this carnivore probably caught fish and it may also have snatched land animals from the waterside.
+This suggests that this carnivore probably caught fish and it may also have snatched land animals (such as Coelophysis) from the waterside.
 Also, like modern crocodiles, its back, flanks, and tail were covered with bony armored plates.

 Rutiodon was among the largest carnivorous animals of its environment, measuring up to 8 m long and weighing about 1 MT.